 Question: What if I smell gas in my home?

-Answer: You will need to get out of the house and then call 9-1-1 for the Fire Department from outside of the house or from a neighbor’s house.
-The use of a phone could cause the gas to ignite if you called from inside the house.
+You will need to get out of the house and then call 911 from outside of the house or from a neighbor’s house.

 Question: What should I do when I see or hear an emergency vehicle coming towards me while I am driving?

-Answer: When it is safe to do so, you should pull to the right and stop until all emergency vehicles have safely passed.
+When it is safe to do so, you should pull to the right and stop until all emergency vehicles have passed.

 Question: How often should I change the batteries in my smoke detectors?